- Why is Bitcoin so quiet right now?

 Still, as CF Benchmarks’ Lead Research Analyst Gabe Selby notes in his recent blog post From Macro to Micro: Can Narrative Shifts Spark the 'Decoupling'?, there are promising indications that the opposite model, i.e., low-to-no correlation between liquid risky assets and crypto, might be reasserting itself, at least for the near term.
 (Scroll down to read an excerpt of Gabe’s article.)

-Record open interest in CME crypto contracts—so both BTC and ETH, futures and options—booked by ‘large traders’ in Q2 also broadly argue against the notion of retreating participation.
+Record open interest in CME crypto contracts—so both BTC futures and options, and ETH futures and options—booked by ‘large traders’ in Q2 also broadly argue against the notion of retreating participation.

 (Read the CME’s quarterly crypto recap here).